scylladb/scylladb/docs/dev/protocols.md

-These option names were chosen for backward-compatibility with Cassandra configuration files: they refer to CQL as the "native transport", to contrast with the older Thrift protocol (described below) which wasn't native to Cassandra.
+These option names were chosen for backward-compatibility with Cassandra configuration files: they refer to CQL as the "native transport", to contrast with the older Thrift protocol which wasn't native to Cassandra.
+The thrift protocol was once supported by Scylla, but the support of this protocol was later deprecated and removed.

 There is also a `rpc_address` configuration option to set the IP address (and therefore network interface) on which Scylla should listen for the CQL protocol.
 This address defaults to `localhost`, but in any setup except a one-node test, should be overridden.
-Note that the same option `rpc_address` applies to both CQL and Thrift protocols.

-TODO: there is also `rpc_interface` option...
-Which wins?
-What's the default?

 ## Thrift client protocol

 The Apache Thrift protocol was early Cassandra's client protocol, until it was superseded in Cassandra 1.2 with the binary CQL protocol.
-Thrift was still nominally supported by both Cassandra and Scylla for many years, but was recently dropped in Cassandra (version 4.0) and is likely to be dropped by Scylla in the future as well, so it is not recommended for new applications.
+Thrift was still nominally supported by both Cassandra and Scylla for many years, but was recently dropped in Cassandra (version 4.0) and was also dropped by Scylla in version 6.0 as well.

-By default, Scylla does not enable the Thrift server.
-In order to use it, it must be explicitly enabled by setting the `start_rpc` configuration option to true.

-When Thrift is enabled, by default scylla listens to the Thrift protocol on port 9160, which can be configured via the `rpc_port` configuration option.
+When Thrift was enabled by Scylla versions earlier than 6.0, by default scylla listens to the Thrift protocol on port 9160, which can be configured via the `rpc_port` configuration option.
 Again, this confusing name was used for backward-compatibility with Cassandra's configuration files.
 Cassandra used the term "rpc" because Apache Thrift is a remote procedure